Carlosman1996/commsman/TASK.md

 TODO: collections must have table view option and show history

 TODO: Protect SQLite by encrypting

 TODO: Understand read discrete input modbus response

+TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls

 ## Future LOW PRIORITY

+TODO: long texts show ellipsis + tooltip to avoid overflow

 TODO: BATCH execution